LegoBro007/vector-role/README.md

-### Описание
+### Description
-Роль для установки vector.

-- Установка vector
-- Создание systemd unit Vector
+- Vector installation
-- Конфигурирование vector на передачу данных в clickhouse
+- Systemd creation
+- Configuring of the vector for clikhouse